Remembering the Legacy of David Elmore: a Visionary and Inspirational Leader

 As the founder and owner of several minor league baseball teams, including the Eugene Emeralds, Colorado Springs Sky Sox, Inland Empire 66ers, Amarillo Sod Poodles, San Antonio Missions, Idaho Falls Chukars and Lynchburg Hillcats, David Elmore established a lasting legacy in the world of sports.
 Through these teams, he created opportunities for aspiring players, entertained countless fans, and contributed to the growth and development of the sport.
 He was inducted into the Pacific Coast League and Texas League Halls of Fame and was recognized as King of Baseball in 2016.

 Beyond his involvement in professional baseball, David Elmore's visionary leadership extended to various sports ventures.
 Dave Elmore had a passion for hockey, owning the Utah Grizzlies and the Idaho Falls Spud Kings.
-Dave along with his wife, Donna Tuttle, moved the Grizzlies from Denver to Utah, and aided West Valley City in the development of the Maverik Center in Salt Lake City, a state-of-the-art sports and entertainment arena which hosted the 2002 Winter Olympics.
+Dave along with his wife, Donna Tuttle, moved the Grizzlies from Denver to Utah, and aided West Valley City in the development of the Maverik Center, a state-of-the-art sports and entertainment arena which hosted the 2002 Winter Olympics.
 This multi-purpose facility became a hub for sporting events, concerts, and community gatherings, providing an unforgettable experience for attendees and contributing to the local economy.

 As we mourn the loss of David Elmore, let us also celebrate his profound contributions to professional baseball, the sports industry, and the Olympic movement.
 His visionary leadership, unwavering commitment, and entrepreneurial spirit have left an indelible mark, igniting the passion for sports in communities and fostering a legacy of excellence and inclusivity.

-- Remembering the Legacy of David Elmore: a Visionary and Inspirational Leader - Eugene Emeralds
+- Solar Bears Alumni Zach Fucale, Christopher Gibson Faceoff in 2023 Calder Cup Finals - Orlando Solar Bears

-- Marvel's Defenders of the Diamond Night is next Saturday - Everett AquaSox
+- Remembering the Legacy of David Elmore: a Visionary and Inspirational Leader - Utah Grizzlies

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.